Costa Brava Living

 Outside the six-week summer high season it is a land of walking, cycling, gourmet food and traditions.
 This is our blog of walks and other things.
 The walks and pictures date from November 2012 onwards and the photos were actually taken on the walks described.

-The walks have been walked since November 2012, and we add one or two a week(ish).
+The walks have been walked since November 2012, and we add one or two a week(ish - though we're slowing down now).
 The photos are straight from the walk or activity.
 We like to make circular walks and our walks range in length from about 4km (an hour) to around 16km (four hours) - but probably about 2 1/2 hours on average - though if you want to reduce the length, there are usually shortcuts.
 The map on the right shows where the walks are and will be updated as we continue to add more.

 The entries on swimming and beaches also start from Summer 2013.
 Unlike the walks which are reported as we did them (including photos), for the swimming and beach articles we're going to update them over time.